gansel51/computer_bootstrap/README.md

 ## Compatibility

-This script is only compatible with MacOS, as it leverages Homebrew, a platform specific tool.
-It installs and globalizes Python 3.7.8, though that is easily editable to your preferred version.
+This script is only compatible with operating systems that can run Homebrew.
+It installs and globalizes Python 3.9.13, though that is easily editable to your preferred version.

 ## How to Use This Script